 Agentless setups can be configured without additional software, making it easy to get up and running quickly.
 They rely on functionality that already exists in the objects being monitored to share information about the device/service status.
 Unfortunately, this also limits their capabilities.

 All the RMM products in this comparison offer agent-based monitoring.
-Additionally, Avast, ConnectWise, VSA by Kaseya, and NinjaRMM offer agentless capabilities, providing extended monitoring functionality that might be desired in some circumstances.
+Additionally, Barracuda, ConnectWise, VSA by Kaseya, and NinjaRMM offer agentless capabilities, providing extended monitoring functionality that might be desired in some circumstances.

 Supported Operating Systems